 Guitar ExercisesTo go from your first open position chord to substituting arpeggios when you improvise a solo, you’re gonna need to play some exercises.

 I’m all for transparency, feel free to have a browse to see what awaits you when you take the acoustic step by step courses.
-When it comes to the nuts and bolts of the CAGED system, it’s all here in the lesson libraries.
+When it comes to the nuts and bolts of the CAGED system, it’s all here to view in these video lesson libraries.

-Don’t forget, in the course we start with a song, then look at what we can learn from it and get our theory and exercises from that.
+In the courses, we start with a song, then look at what we can learn from it and get our theory and exercises from that.
 This is a much more musical and efficient way to learn guitar than just practicing scales all day.

-What exercises should you practise to warm-up and improve your technique?
-How do you understand and change the key of a chord progression of a song?
+What exercises should you practice to warm-up and improve your technique?
+How do you understand and change the key of a song?

-But don’t fret – As you’ve already mapped out the fretboard with pentatonic scales and barre chords, extending the concept is actually really simple, and musical!
+As you’ve already mapped out the fret board with pentatonic scales and barre chords, extending the concept is actually really simple.

-Building 2nd guitar parts, solo arrangement or even writing – Whatever music you want to create, your fretboard knowledge certainly won’t stand in your way when you can play all these exercises.
+Building 2nd guitar parts, solo arrangements, or even writing songs.
+Whatever music you want to create, your fret board knowledge certainly won’t stand in your way when you can play all these exercises.